 At the occasion of the December 2018 Capital Markets Day - and as updated at the end of October last year when we tightened our shareholder remuneration policy - we reconfirmed our leverage framework, maintained at 3.5x to 4.5x Net Total Debt to Consolidated Annualized Adjusted EBITDA ("net total leverage").
 In absence of any material acquisitions and/or significant changes in our business or regulatory environment, we intend to stay around the 4.0x mid-point through an attractive and sustainable level of shareholder disbursements.
 This now includes a gross dividend per share floor of €2.75, representing the upper end of the previous pay-ratio between 50-70% as a percentage of our Adjusted Free Cash Flow.
-At June 30, 2021, our net total leverage was 4.0x, which was unchanged compared to March 31, 2021 despite the aforementioned gross dividend payment in early May, which was fully offset by the robust Adjusted Free Cash Flow generation in the first six months of the year.
+At September 30, 2021, our net total leverage was 3.9x, representing a modest decrease compared to June 30, 2021 as a result of the strong Adjusted Free Cash Flow generation in the quarter.

 Our net covenant leverage, as calculated under the 2020 Amended Senior Credit Facility, differs from our net total leverage as it excludes (i) lease-related liabilities, (ii) any vendor financing-related short-term liabilities and includes (iii) the Credit Facility Excluded Amount (which is the greater of €400.0 million and 0.25x Consolidated Adjusted Annualized EBITDA).
-Our net covenant leverage reached 3.0x at June 30, 2021, which was unchanged versus March 31, 2021.
+Our net covenant leverage reached 2.9x at September 30, 2021, which was slightly lower versus June 30, 2021.
 Our current net covenant leverage ratio is significantly below the springing maintenance covenant of 6.0x and the incurrence test of 4.5x net senior leverage.
 The aforementioned maintenance covenant only applies, however, in case we would draw 40% or more under our revolving credit facilities.
-At June 30, 2021, our revolving credit facilities were fully undrawn as mentioned above.
+At September 30, 2021, our revolving credit facilities were fully undrawn as mentioned above.

-For a reconciliation of both our net total leverage and net covenant ratio as per June 30, 2021, we refer to the Q2 2021 Investor & Analyst Toolkit.
+For a reconciliation of both our net total leverage and net covenant ratio as per September 30, 2021, we refer to the Q3 2021 Investor & Analyst Toolkit.